wilsonsiaw/alx-system_engineering-devops/0x01-shell_permissions/README.md

    To create an empty file, use the **touch** command in the terminal.
    The 4-empty file in the repository takes this command and turns it into an executable script.

+6. **A script that adds execute permission to the owner of the hello file:**
+   To add execute permissions using symbolic represnetation use the **chmod u+x <file_name>** command in the terminal.
+   The 5-execute file in the repository takes this command and turns it into an executable script.